 Balham's community of city types and young parents means it boasts a nourishing mix of hip bars and suburban restaurants.
-There are unassuming pubs paraded next to places with polenta chips.
+There are unassuming family pubs sat right next to pop-up joints serving halloumi fries.
 It’s hard to get bored in Balham.
-But when you do need a break, you stand half a chance of getting a seat on the Northern line.
+But when you do need a break, at least you stand half a chance of getting a seat on the Northern line.

-NOTE: We’re defining Balham as south of Clapham South, down to Tooting to the south, and Tooting Bec Common to the east.
-To the west, Wandsworth Station.
+NOTE: We’re defining Balham as south of Clapham South, down to Tooting, across to Tooting Bec Common to the east and Wandsworth Common to the west.

-By far the most inventive breakfast you’ll find in Balham is the commuters’ favourite — the Balham Kitchen.
-You might know the stall at Elephant and Castle, which serves bacon and egg chapattis outside the tube (a welcome morning smell indeed).
+By far the most inventive breakfast you’ll find in Balham is commuter favourite the Balham Kitchen, located right outside the station.
+If you've seen their second home in the Artworks, Elephant and Castle, you'll know you're in for hearty serving of bacon and egg chapattis (a welcome morning smell indeed).

-If you need to sit down, M1lk, on Bedford Hill, is somewhere bright, light and breezy for a lazy weekend.
-Its quirky dishes include the fillet o fish sandwich, made with red snapper, baked eggs and nut milk.
-And to continue the Aussie influence there’s the much improved Brickwood — another cousin of the ‘Common’ enemy.
-You’ll find Balham’s branch of the small-time café chain on Hildreth Street, where you’ll eat very fine Brixton bread and drink hot Caravan coffee.
+If you like a seat with your breakfast, Milk on Bedford Hill is bright and breezy, perfect for a lazy weekend morning.
+It's a hip brunch spot, with quirky dishes including the fillet o' fish sandwich made with red snapper, baked eggs and nut milk.
+To continue the Aussie influence, there’s the much improved Brickwood.
+You’ll find Balham’s branch of the small-time café chain on Hildreth Street, serving up farmhouse style breakfasts and lots of people queuing for their cup of beloved Caravan coffee.

-For coffee alone, there’s Balham’s own Camden Coffee House next to the station.
-The man is friendly, super-fast and makes them strong.
+For coffee alone, there’s Camden Coffee House next to the station.
+The man serving is friendly, super-fast and makes them strong.

-A bit like Shoreditch, or most places in London these days, it’s hard to see past burgers and hot dogs for lunch time inspiration, but try Balham Farmers’ Market at Chestnut Grove School, not least because while you tuck in you can stock up on your grocery shop from proper producers.
+A bit like Shoreditch, or indeed most places in London these days, burgers and hot dogs seem to dominate the pop-up market trade, but try Balham Farmers’ Market at Henry Cavendish Primary School on Saturdays.
+Not least because while you tuck into fresh pastas and breads, you can also stock up on your grocery shop from proper local producers.

 New age pubs

-Around the corner, the newly refurbished Regent is a similar sort of set-up.
-There are low-hanging light bulbs and withered, aged looking tables.
-But it’s steeped in history too and has been standing as a pub for years.
-The Regent does lots of cocktails — such as a Soul Power (lots of rum) — plenty of wines and traditional, if modern pub grub.
+Around the corner, the Regent is a similar sort of set-up.
+There are low-hanging light bulbs and vintage looking tables.
+But it’s not just for show; the pub is steeped in history, and has been trading on this spot for years.
+To bring it up to date, The Regent does plenty of cocktails with a focus on gins, plus plenty of wines and tasty pub grub.